What Is Geriatric Rhinitis? Causes, Symptoms & Management

-As we age, our bodies undergo numerous changes, and one common issue that affects individuals over the age of 60 is geriatric rhinitis, also known as atrophic rhinitis or senile rhinitis.
+As we age, our bodies undergo numerous changes.
+One common issue affecting individuals over 60 is geriatric rhinitis, also known as atrophic rhinitis or senile rhinitis.
 This chronic inflammation of the nasal mucosa can lead to discomfort and impact a person’s quality of life.
-In this blog post, we will delve into the causes, symptoms, and treatment options for geriatric rhinitis.
+This blog post will delve into the causes, symptoms, and treatment options for geriatric rhinitis.

 The Causes